juliosalas89/my-site/README.md

 ```
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Troubleshooting:

 If anything goes wrong during installation or execution, do the following:

 1- Remove node_modules directory.

 2- Remove package-lock.json file if exists.

 3- Install again using these versions:
     node v18.16.0 or similar
     npm v9.8.1